dotnet/AspNetCore.Docs/aspnet/fundamentals/dependency-injection.rst

 ====================
 By `Steve Smith`_

 ASP.NET 5 is designed from the ground up to support and leverage dependency injection.
 ASP.NET 5 applications can leverage built-in framework services by having them injected into methods in the Startup class, and application services can be configured for injection as well.
-If desired, developers can replace the built-in services container with a custom or third party implementation.
+The default services container provided by ASP.NET 5 provides a minimal feature set and is not intended to replace other containers.

 .. contents:: In this article:
   :local: